cpt-waffle/lhl-lectures/w03d01-intro-to-web-servers/notes.md

 - Sending information from Server to EJS
 --------------------------------------

+----- Snek Game -----

---- TCP ----
+TCP

-there is a server
-there is client(s)
+- when you connect, you stay connected, until you want to disconnect.
-and clients connect to servers clients exchange information between server client can disconnect...
+- during the connection, you exchange information between you and the server

---- HTTP ---
+HTTP

+Client makes a connection with server.
+Client REQUESTS something from the server.
+Server RESPONDS back to the client.
+Connection is terminated. ( we go away....)